Saudi call for Gulf Arab union faces hurdles at summit

 Qatar and the UAE are high-profile global traders with gleaming skyscrapers at home and airline logos emblazoned on soccer shirts abroad.
 Saudi Arabia, though the richest of all, needs its wealth at home to support a much larger population.

-Oman said as early as 2006 that it would not join an as yet unrealized project to unite the countries under a single currency.
+Oman said as early as 2006 that it would not join an as yet unrealised project to unite the countries under a single currency.
 The UAE, which sees itself as a main rival to Riyadh for dominance in regional finance, has also rejected the scheme, which would involve a Gulf central bank based in Riyadh.

-Additional reporting by William Maclean in Manama and Angus MaDowall in Riyadh; Writing by Rania El Gamal; Editing by Peter Graff
+(Additional reporting by William Maclean in Manama and Angus MaDowall in Riyadh; Writing by Rania El Gamal; Editing by Peter Graff)